Spectral determinant of the two-photon quantum Rabi model: Singularities of the eigenvalue equation

 In this case, all $\g_j$ are real and non-degenerate. $|\g_{3,4}|>1$ and $|\g_{1,2}|<1$.
 The four Stokes sectors $S_l$ are \beq z\in S_l \Leftrightarrow (2l - 1)\pi/4 < {\rm arg}(z) < (2l+1)\pi/4, \qquad l=0\ldots 3. \eeq Solutions with $\g_{1,2}=-\g_{2,1}$ have finite Bargmann norm in all sectors.
 Solutions with $\g_4<-1$ converge in sectors $S_0$ and $S_2$ and diverge in sectors $S_1$ and $S_3$ while solutions with $\g_3=-\g_4>1$ diverge in sectors $S_0$ and $S_2$ and converge in sectors $S_1$ and $S_3$.
 Because the $\g_j$ are non-degenerate, we have $\beta_j=0$ for all $j$, but this has no bearing on the normalizability properties of $\p_1(z)$.

 The fact that all asymptotics have $|\g|\neq 1$ entails that in this region the spectrum has a ``pure point'' characteristic \cite{reed_81} and no continuous part if the continuous spectrum requires asymptotics with $|\g|=1$.
 That this is likely correct follows from consideration of the known ``generalized eigenstates'' which are associated with the continuous spectrum \cite{bargmann_61}, \beq \phi^\vartheta_{x}(z)=\pi^{-1/4}e^{-\frac{x^2}{2}}\exp\left( -e^{2i\vartheta}\frac{z^2}{2} +\sqrt{2}e^{i\vartheta}xz\right), \eeq with the real phase angle $0\le\vartheta<2\pi$ and $x\in\Rr$.
 These states satisfy the orthogonality relation \beq \langle \phi^\vartheta_x|\phi^\vartheta_y\rangle=\d(x-y), \eeq for fixed $\vartheta$, needed to constitute a spectrum continuous in the parameter $x$.
 In fact, the image of $\phi_{x_0}^0$ in $L^2(\Rr)$ is $\psi_{x_0}(x)=\d(x-x_0)$, a generalized eigenstate of the position operator $\hat{x}$, while the image of $\p_p^{\pi/2}$ reads $\psi_p(x)=(2\pi)^{-1/2}\exp(ipx)$, a plane wave associated with the eigenbasis of the momentum operator $\hat{p}$.
 Fourier transformation in $L^2(\Rr)$ corresponds to the unitary transform $z\rightarrow iz$ in $\B$, embedded in the continuous set of isometries of $\B$, $z \rightarrow e^{i\vartheta}z$, each corresponding to a family of generalized eigenfunctions parameterized by the angle $\vartheta$.
 Each of them is characterized by its exponent of the second kind $\g=-e^{2i\vartheta}$ of order two, the generalized eigenvalue is proportional to the exponent of order one.
 The position basis ($\vartheta=0$) has $\g =-1$ and the momentum basis ($\vartheta=\pi/2$) $\g=1$.
-It is quite probable, although not yet rigorously demonstrated, that all generalized eigenfunctions constituting the continuous part of the spectrum of a self-adjoint operator in $\B$ must have an asymptotic expansion of the form (\ref{genstates}) in each of their Stokes sectors, in general with $\vartheta$ and $x$ varying from sector to sector.
-The standard ``scattering problem'' in $L^2(\Rr)$ is thus generalized to a lateral connection problem in $\B$.
 If the conjecture above is correct, the spectrum of $\Hp$ in the region $\om>2$ has pure point characteristic.